Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

-\if{ Surprisingly, given that QSAPs and PFAPs have contradictory prescriptions for phase equilibria, conditions exist where they give essentially the same results: if the large P\'eclet (fast propulsion) limit is taken at moderate density, the expression for $p$ in the PFAP theory coincides with that for $\mu$ in a QSAP picture on matching $v(\rho)$~\cite{Solon:2015:PRL}.
-This suggests the existence of an underlying mathematical structure that might unify theories of MIPS via a generalization of the standard thermodynamic arguments. }\fi

-In this Letter, we propose such a unified theory, based on continuum-level, hydrodynamic equations of motion for the scalar density field (without momentum conservation).
-We show how active phase equilibria obey at this level a common tangent construction on a generalized free energy density.
+In this Rapid Communication, we propose a unified theory of MIPS based on phenomenological hydrodynamic equations of motion for the scalar density field.
+We show how the binodals are determined at this level from a common tangent construction on an \textit{effective} free energy density.
 Our formalism encompasses equilibrium systems for which one recovers the standard thermodynamic free energy and, in that case only, the equality among phases of both pressure and chemical potential.
-Our theory not only accounts quantitatively for MIPS phase diagrams, but also explains the contrasting manners in which the equilibrium relations are violated in QSAPs and PFAPs. {Furthermore, we show how this difference plays a crucial role when changing ensemble, which we illustrate for the case of an isobaric construction.}
+We then show how this generic formalism can be applied to precise models of QSAPs and PFAPs, accounting for their phase diagrams.
+In particular, we show that different intensive quantities are equal between coexisting phases in PFAPs and QSAPs.